 **To clarify the difference, long-chain fats have greater than 12 carbons in their chemical structure, while medium-chain fats have 8-12 carbons.
 Specifically, caprylic acid is 8 carbons long while lauric acid is 12 carbons long.
 They are "saturated" in that they contain no double bonded carbons, unlike monounsaturated or polyunsaturated fats which contain one or more double bonded carbons.**

 Monocaprylin and monolaurin are more biologically active monoglyceride forms than the triglyceride forms: caprylic acid and lauric acid.
-Monolaurin has been demonstrated in the lab to reduce Candida albicans growth by 99% in as little as two minutes, and complete inhibition in five minutes (22).
+Monolaurin (also known as Lauricidin) has been demonstrated in the lab to reduce Candida albicans growth by 99% in as little as two minutes, and complete inhibition in five minutes (22).

 Not too bad for a class of fats that I believe have been wrongly vilified over the last few decades.

 While caprylic acid and its monocaprylin form may be more potent for Candida infections, monolaurin may be more well tolerated at higher dosages.
-Monolaurin is also more selective, meaning that it focuses on the bad guys and leaves the good guys.
+Monolaurin is also more selective, meaning that it focuses on the bad guys and leaves more good guys.
 Monolaurin also offers a wider spectrum of anti-fungal, antibacterial and antiviral activity than caprylic acid.
-In addition to being more selective, monolaurin has not been found to contribute to microbial resistance.
+It has also not been found to contribute to microbial resistance.